Six weeks to ship what traditionally takes years to build.

 A system built around the carrier’s process, not a vendor’s roadmap.

 The reason the prior platform didn’t fit is the same reason the custom system did: insurance carriers don’t all run the same way, and forcing a business onto a generic product creates friction that compounds over time.
-The agent management system was scoped to the carrier’s actual appointment process, credential requirements, and compliance posture — then delivered on a timeline that’s only possible when an experienced engineering team uses AI deliberately as part of its toolkit.
+The agent management system was scoped to the carrier’s actual appointment process, credential requirements, and compliance posture.
+AI carried the speed — requirements captured from every client conversation, the interface prototyped and put in front of stakeholders for feedback in days, coding and code-auditing agents running in parallel around the clock.
+Engineering judgment carried everything else: this was a live, regulated, shared codebase, and a timeline like this is only possible when an experienced team uses AI deliberately — not when AI is left to work alone.

 Related: AI for insurance carriers · The AI-native approach · All case studies